 • "add", "subtract", "multiply", "divide" - applies the mathematical operation to the source value and/or the const_int value.

 After the action is specified, there must be either one "source" or a "const_int" value for the action to calculate.
+See next rows in this table for sources and the last row for information about const_int.

 Sources can be:

-JSON value: A string representing the name of the datafield to read the source value from.
+The name of the datafield to read the source value from.

-JSON value: A string representing the name of the cache entry to read the source value from.
+The name of the cache entry to read the source value from.

-JSON value: A string representing a keyword with a built-in function:
+A keyword with a built-in function.

 Valid values are:

-JSON key: "timezone" - required if packet_epoch_date_ns is specified.
+Yes, if packet_epoch_date_ns is specified.

-Examples are: "Europe/London","America/New York".
+Examples are: "Europe/London", "America/New York".

 The timezone strings are defined in the file date_time_zonespec.csv which is part of the VMX-Capture install.